 Title: Education Coordinator

 Responsible To: Head Start Director

 Supervises: Education staff

 Under the supervision of the Head Start Director oversees and directs the planning, organizing, and implementation of education services for children.
 These services contribute to the increased social competence in children and the recognition and enhancement of parents as the primary educators of their children.

 Qualifications and Requirements:

-- Degree in early childhood education or child development (Bachelor's preferred); or
+- Baccalaureate or advance degree in early childhood education or child development; or

 - Have knowledge and experience in the philosophy and practices of Head Start (or comparable child development programs), early childhood education, developmentally appropriate practice, and bilingual education;